 You played bass in a number of bands before joining Jethro Tull, including Jailbreakers, The Vikings, Formula One, The Hobos, The Executives, and John Evan’s Smash.
-I know that The Executives did release some singles, but I am not sure for other bands.
-Can you help me out?
+I know that The Executives did release some singles, but I am not sure about other bands.

 Around 1967 a new band was born, called Jethro Tull.

-How do you remember the early days with Jethro Tull before releasing your first album?
+How do you remember the early days with Jethro Tull?

 Your last album with Jethro Tull was ‘Benefit’.
 What happened next?